gitarcode/rules/README.md

 - **Suggest code changes** with inline suggestions
 - **Make the code changes** if [auto accept changes](https://go.gitar.ai/workflow-docs) is on
 - **Validate** code quality, documentation, or compliance requirements
+- **Integrate with other tools*** grab context from jira, send messages to slack, update notion docs.
 - Much more - get creative with your rules!

 ## Contributing